heavenlyhash/presentable/PITCHME.md

 ---

-We're here because we care about reproducible results...
+<small>but</small> We're here because we care about reproducible results...

+And we know that functions aren't alwayss pure :(

+<span style="color:grey">cat random... date &lt; diduRLYhaveto...</span>

+---

+What if we had a global log of builds?

+---

 ```
 key := hash(inputs, script, save)